Cyber security is now a business-critical concern. But how much does it cost, and how much should you invest to protect your company?

 In this article, you will learn what the current state of cybersecurity is for SMBs.
 We’ll also identify what affects cyber security cost, what happens if you get breached, and why the security conversation has moved from cyber-security to cyber resilience.

-But first, let’s address the biggest myth SMBs have with cybersecurity
+The biggest myth SMBs have with cybersecurity

 “We are too small to be a target for hackers or cyber-criminals.”

 Unfortunately, that is no longer the case!

 Yes, cybercriminals are targeting governments, multi-national companies like Amazon, Walmart, and Target … of course, they are.
 But hackers and cybercriminals are opportunists.
 They can find vulnerabilities and opportunities with any size organization, from a one-person shop to huge international companies and everything in between.